RedisLabsModules/redisml/README.md

 ## Overview

-Redis-ML is a Redis module that implements several machine learning models as Redis data types.
+RedisML is a Redis module that implements several machine learning models as Redis data types.

 The stored models are fully operational and support the prediction/evaluation process.

-Redis-ML is a turnkey solution for using trained models in a production environment.
+RedisML is a turnkey solution for using trained models in a production environment.
 Load ML models from any platform, immediately ready to serve.

 See Full Documentation at http://redisml.io